 Many pet insurance providers offer different tiers of routine care coverage.
 These levels vary on price, and, not surprisingly, the more expensive plans provide the highest reimbursement amounts.
 Typically, providers offer a basic plan and an enhanced plan.

 Odie has a Routine Care plan and a Routine Care Plus plan.
 The Plus plan is excellent for puppies and kittens because animals have more vet expenses at this age, and this plan offers higher annual benefits.
-If your pet is considered an adult, you can select the basic plan, which will provide additional support to your pet insurance coverage.
+If your pet is considered an adult, you can select the basic plan, which will provide additional support to your pet insurance plans.

 When you enroll your cat or dog in a routine care plan, your insurance company will provide a list of vet services that will be covered.
 Your coverage will depend on your provider and the level of coverage you purchase.
 Typically, providers cover the following preventative services to some degree: